citp/privacy-policy-historical/v/ve/ven/vendini.com.md

 ## Vendini Contact Information

-Please contact Vendini with any questions or comments about this Privacy Policy, your personal information, and our third-party disclosure practices at: Vendini, Inc., 660 Market Street, San Francisco, CA 94104, USA or by email at [support@vendini.com](mailto:support@vendini.com).
+Please contact Vendini with any questions or comments about this Privacy Policy, your personal information, and our third-party disclosure practices at: Vendini, Inc., 55 Francisco St. Suite 350, San Francisco, California 94133, USA or by email at [support@vendini.com](mailto:support@vendini.com).
 We will make every effort to respond to your inquiry within 30 days of its receipt.